EdDuarte/website/content/posts/erlang-poker-ml.md

 ---
 title: "Developing a knowledge-based system for Texas Hold'em outcome prediction in Erlang"
-description: "Implementing a decision-tree classifier and a disk persistence module to evaluate win-lose probabilities over a Poker Texas Hold'em game."
+description: "Implementing a decision-tree classifier and a data management module to evaluate win-lose probabilities over the course of a Poker Texas Hold'em game."
 links:
   - name: Source code